 - Finally, send friends/colleagues/employees to this list and ask them to also to do as many of the items on the list (that are relevant to them) as they can.

 We hope you found this how to promote your blog posts article useful.
 If you think we missed off any essential ideas for promoting blog posts please let us know, feel free to tell us about your own stuff as well.
 Finally, please share this article with anyone you know who has a blog that might enjoy more traffic and hopefully they'll return the favour next time you ask them to share your content.

 P.S.
-Is all the sites you have to visit to promote your blog slowing you down? then check out our Firefox & Chrome SiteLauncher Speed Dial Extension which allows you to manage a on-page speed-dial panel with grouped lists of sites with quick keyboard shortcut access included.
+Is all the sites you have to visit to promote your blog slowing you down? then check out our Firefox & Chrome SiteLauncher Speed Dial Extension (As featured on BBC, Lifehacker, CNET, etc) which allows you to manage a on-page speed-dial panel with grouped lists of sites with quick keyboard shortcut access included.

 P.P.S.
-Sign up for our newsletter to receive our future articles—all relating to digital marketing, blogging, and SEO—straight to your inbox.
+Sign up for our newsletter to receive our future articles—all relating to digital marketing, blogging, and working smarter online—straight to your inbox.

 Share this article